Guide

 Build Quality and Design

-MX Vertical's rubberized grip area vs Anker's matte ABS plastic — both functional, noticeably different feel.
+MX Vertical's rubberized grip area (left) vs Anker's matte ABS plastic — both functional, noticeably different feel.

 MX Vertical Build